bill-hoerr/automotive-dealer-tracking/examples/basic-gtm-setup/README.md

 ## 📋 Overview

-This example shows the most common implementation: using Google Tag Manager to deploy tracking scripts across a dealership website with both Gubagoo payment calculators and XTime service scheduling.
+This example shows the most common implementation: using Google Tag Manager to deploy tracking scripts across a dealership website with both Gubagoo and XTime service scheduling.

 ## 🎯 What You'll Accomplish